python/cpython/Doc/howto/pyporting.rst

 tox with your continuous integration system so that you never accidentally break Python 2 or 3 support.

-You may also want to use use the ``-bb`` flag with the Python 3 interpreter to trigger an exception when you are comparing bytes to strings.
+You may also want to use the ``-bb`` flag with the Python 3 interpreter to trigger an exception when you are comparing bytes to strings.
 Usually it's simply ``False``, but if you made a mistake in your separation of text/binary data handling you may be accidentally comparing text and binary data.
 This flag